 - 4.1.
-The Absence of Corruption subattribute denotes the extent to which the executive, and public administration more broadly, does not abuse office for personal gain. - 4.2.
-The Predictable Enforcement subattribute denotes the extent to which the executive and public officials enforce laws in a predictable manner.
+Absence of Corruption denotes the extent to which the executive, and public administration more broadly, does not abuse office for personal gain. - 4.2.
+Predictable Enforcement denotes the extent to which the executive and public officials enforce laws in a predictable manner.